-In this follow-along drawing activity, we’ll learn about how careful observation helps us to draw, and learn about the natural world.
+In this follow-along drawing activity, we’ll learn how careful observation helps us draw and learn about the natural world.
 Scientists and artists use very similar skills when observing animals.
-Watch some footage of polar bears in action, learn more about their bone structure and fur by observing biofacts, explore how understanding form and function of an animal’s body parts helps us to draw them better, and learn more about how observing animals helps us to protect them in the wild by learning about UHZ’s polar bear conservation efforts- all while following along on a simple sketch of a bear.
-By the end of the program, you’ll have a better understanding of bears, and a beautiful drawing of one!
+Participants will watch footage of polar bears in action.
+They will learn more about their bone structure and fur by observing biofacts and explore polar bear form and function.
+Students will discover how observing animals help us to protect them in the wild.
+By the end of the program, you’ll have a better understanding of polar bears, along with a beautiful drawing of one!

 Recommended Ages: 7-15

-What animals seem like they were designed to be dogs for mermaids?
+Which animals seem like they are designed to be dogs for mermaids?
 Is that your final answer?
-Gear up your brains for this game-show style program featuring everyone’s favorite mermaid-puppies, the seals and sea lions!
-Learn about the adaptations that make them perfectly suited for living on rocky coastlines.
-Plus, learn about how humans mimic animal adaptations, even when we are caring for our pinnipeds here at the zoo!
+Gear up your brains for this game-show-style program featuring everyone’s favorite mermaid puppies, the seals and sea lions!
+Learn about the adaptations that make them ideally suited for living on rocky coastlines.
+Plus, learn about how humans mimic animal adaptations, even when caring for our pinnipeds here at the Zoo!

 Recommended Age: 5-10